Skip to main content

 • Attract new partners for collaboration or strategic alliances

-The more stakeholders know about Correctional Industry programs, the more likely they will support it.
-This can be accomplished:
+The more stakeholders know about Correctional Industries programs, the more likely they will support them.
+This can be accomplished by:

-• By recording program successes and sharing this information with stakeholders, stakeholders can become champions for the agency and can serve as advisors and spokespersons in support of the organization’s mission and goals.
+• Recording program successes and sharing this information with stakeholders.
+Stakeholders can become champions for the agency and can serve as advisors and spokespersons in support of the organization’s mission and goals.

-• Forming strategies and strategic alliances to develop new or improve collaborations can provide many benefits, including opportunities for program innovation, access to new resources, and increased positive visibility through shared media contacts.
+• Forming strategic alliances to develop new or improve existing collaborations can provide many benefits, including opportunities for program innovation, access to new resources, and increased positive visibility through shared contacts.

 Practices